 “Maundy” isn’t a word we use in the English language so it’s foreign to many, especially in its use when talking about Holy Week.
 It’s a shortened version of the Latin word “mandatum” which means “commandment.”
 The night before Jesus died, he dined on a Passover meal with his disciples in the Upper Room.
 During this time, he foretold that one of them would betray him.
 He broke bread and shared a cup of wine with them, asking them to also do this in remembrance of Him, as he would die soon.
 He commanded to the disciples to love others as He had loved them.
 At Midway, we commemorate this time of the Last Supper with self-led reflection.
 You may come anytime during the hour that you like.
 You’ll be given a bulletin which will guide you through silent prayers of reflection and repentance.
 When you’re ready, you may come to the altar and receive Holy Communion from one of our clergy.
 Stay and pray at the altar as long as you like, or linger in your pew as you contemplate how you can show love to others.

-At Midway, we conduct a noon tenebrae “Service of the Nails.”
+At Midway, we conduct a tenebrae “Service of the Nails.”
 “Tenebrae” comes from Latin, meaning “darkness.”
-A somber service, it makes use of gradually diminishing light to symbolize the events of that week from the triumphant Palm Sunday entry, through Jesus’ burial.
+A somber service, it uses gradually diminishing light to symbolize the events of that week from the triumphal Palm Sunday entry, through to Jesus’ death on the cross.
 During our time together, we’ll ponder the last seven phrases Jesus spoke from the cross and one-by-one we’ll drop a steel nail (provided at your arrival) into a metal bucket…a jarring and dramatic reminder of the part we each have in perpetrating sin, and also our need for God’s redeeming love through the death of His only son.
 A dramatic slamming book at the end evokes the finality of closing the tomb.
 The service ends in darkness and all depart in silence to ponder the impact of Christ’s death, and to await the coming Resurrection.